chris7neves/FaceMaskCNN/README.md

 cd src
 ```

-8. Run the training loop
+8. Run the training loop (SKIP THIS STEP IF USING OUR BEST PERFORMING PARAMETERS)

 Our results were obtained by running the training loop for 25 epochs, with a default batchsize that is hardcoded in the code.
 To reproduce that, we run: